-System Integration: Types and Approaches
+System Integration Explained: Methods and Approaches

-7 min read
+9 min read

-How many apps does your organization use?
+How many apps does your company or organization use?
 50?
 100?

 Consider a small organization of 30 to 40 people.
 Their systems and subsystems are entirely routed through Microsoft Office 365.
 Every desktop and work phone connects to the Office 365 ecosystem.
 The organization’s systems are already fully integrated because the organization uses a self-contained tech stack.